 Alimony, or spousal support, can seem like one of the more confusing aspects about divorce.
 Unlike child support, spousal support amounts are not set by statute or guidelines.
 Because of this it is crucial to retain an attorney who understands the nuances in this area of law, and one who has experience handling cases where alimony is a major issue.
 Recent changes in the tax law effective in 2019 have made the determination of appropriate alimony a very different discussion than has been previously.
-Siegel & Kaufman, P.C., focuses its practice only on family law and is prepared to devote personalized attention to your alimony case.
+Siegel, Colin & Kaufman, focuses its practice only on family law and is prepared to devote personalized attention to your alimony case.

 There are a number of factors courts take into consideration when determining whether to grant alimony and at what rate to set it: